Jbrimbelibap/TinyIO/README.md

 There are many possibilities for improvements:

+* Main one : find a way for the code to not freeze everytime the CC1101 is used at the same as the display.
+The original project had modified libraries for this I think.
+Right now a restart command is used after commands that cause freezes, it's not very noticeable for still the main issue.
 * Code refactoring.
 Make SimpleMenu a proper lib.
 * Move to other file system to make it possible to load a file containing a custom code (instead of having user custom codes hard-coded)
 * Implement other modulations besides ASK-OOK